Google MUM Algorithm Update

 - Make your content multimodal.
 Yes, it should be a combination of text, images, and videos at a minimum

-To stay abreast with such Google Algorithm updates, SEO ranking factors and more, attend our SEO course here!
+To stay abreast with such Google Algorithm updates, SEO ranking factors and more, attend our eCommerce course (includes SEO) here!

 Stay ahead of the curve with weekly updates